dotink/flourish-core/docs/classes/Dotink/Flourish/UTF8.md

 #### <span style="color:#3e6a6e;">natcmp()</span>

-Compares strings using a natural order algorithm, with the resulting order having latin characters that are based on ASCII letters placed after the relative ASCII characters
+Compares strings using a natural order algorithm

 ##### Details

+The resulting order having latin characters that are based on ASCII letters placed after the relative ASCII characters

 Please note that this function sorts based on English language sorting rules only.
-Locale-sepcific sorting is done by [http://php.net/strcoll strcoll()], however there are technical limitations.
+Locale-sepcific sorting is done by `strcoll` however there are technical limitations.

 ###### Parameters